Middlesex Community College has a number of on-going Global programs and initiatives that benefit the college and the community.

 Middlesex is completing its report of a 3-year project funded through a U.S. Department of Education Title VI Undergraduate International Studies and Foreign Language grant.
 This project aims at developing a model for “fast-tracking” the integrated development of Chinese language and area studies programs at undergraduate-serving colleges and universities.

 Partner institutions in the project are: Johnson County Community College (KS); Middlesex Community College (MA); Portland Community College (OR); University of North Carolina, Asheville; University of Texas, El Paso; and Mercer University (GA).

-The primary outcome of the project will be the development of a Chinese studies certificate (for community colleges) or minor degree program (for state universities) on each of the collaborating campuses, organized around three interdisciplinary core courses (Humanities, History, and Social Science ) in Chinese studies, including improved Chinese language instruction.
+The primary outcome of the project will be the development of a Chinese studies certificate/option (for community colleges) or minor degree program (for state universities) on each of the collaborating campuses, organized around three interdisciplinary core courses (Humanities, History, and Social Science ) in Chinese studies, including improved Chinese language instruction.